 During autumn 2012 the EGI-InSPIRE Project Office identified a number of partners that were under-spending.
 The EGI-InSPIRE Project Management Board decided to reallocate these unused funds to support supplemental activities that accelerate EGI's strategic goals [R 1] around Community & Coordination, Operational Infrastructure and establishing Virtual Research Environments.

-On 14 December 2012 the EGI Project office announced a call for funded mini-projects within the scope and funding regulations of the EGI-InSPIRE project.
+On 14 December 2012 the EGI project office announced a call for funded mini-projects within the scope and funding regulations of the EGI-InSPIRE project.
 A total of 29 mini-projects were submitted, and by the end of January 2013, the PMB prioritised these and started negotiation with the submitters.
 In total, 11 mini-projects were funded, while two proposals (“Implementation and testing of central banning in the European Grid Infrastructure”, and “OpenAIRE-based Scientific Publication Repository”) were integrated into existing activities without additional funding.

 The funded mini projects are organised and set up as tasks within work Package 8 (SA4) as part of the EGI-InSPIRE project.
 While regular contributions to the EGI-InSPIRE quarterly reports (the first contribution was made to Quarterly Report 13 [R 3]) focus on summarising the progress made and issues faced in the mini projects, this report serves as a mid-term checkpoint to review the progress so far and compare it to the goals and objectives that were agreed upon during the mini project negotiations.
 It serves as an opportunity for the mini project leaders and appointed shepherds to reflect on the general mechanics of how to embed the mini projects into the respective context, and adjust how the mini project generally conduct their business.